Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour

 * International Airfare

-* Cost of obtaining passport and visas
+* Cost of obtaining a passport and visas

 * Accommodations in Mwanza, Tanzania